Robert Lewandowski: 2017–2026: All-time Poland top scorer, short-lived retirement

 In June 2024, Lewandowski was named in the final 26-man squad for UEFA Euro 2024 in Germany.
 In Poland's third group stage game, he converted a penalty kick to equalize in a 1–1 draw against France, but Poland exited the tournament after finishing at the bottom of their group.

 Lewandowski was not called up for two June 2025 matches against Moldova and Finland, citing exhaustion after the end of the club season.
 On 8 June, following the decision of head coach Michał Probierz to name Piotr Zieliński new captain of the Poland national team, Lewandowski announced he would not play for the national team as long as Probierz was the manager.
 Following Lewandowski's remarks and Poland's defeat against Finland in the 2026 World Cup qualifiers, Probierz resigned.

 Following the appointment of Jan Urban as Poland manager on 16 July 2025, reports of Lewandowski's national team return ahead of the September matches against the Netherlands and Finland surfaced.
 In August 2025, he was selected for the September games and reinstated as Poland's captain.

+After a 3–2 away loss against Sweden in the 2026 World Cup play-offs final on 31 March 2026, Lewandowski strongly hinted at retiring from international football following Poland's failure to qualify for the 2026 World Cup.
+Nevertheless, Lewandowski featured in Poland's friendly matches against Ukraine and Nigeria two months later, losing the former, drawing the latter, and scoring in neither.